I saw a patient today with stage 4 lung cancer. He told me he has another 4-6 months to live, according to his doctor.

 - If the histology is NSCLC with no targetable mutation driver and unsuitable for immunotherapy, chemotherapy still offer median/ average survival time of 10.8 months – 11.8 months.

-With NSCLC, specifically adenocarcinoma, those with EGFR and ALK mutations will have even longer survival with EGFR and ALK thyrosine kinase inhibitors (TKIs) treatment.
+For advanced/ stage 4 non small cell lung cancer (NSCLC), specifically adenocarcinoma, those with EGFR and ALK mutations will have longer survival with EGFR and ALK tyrosine kinase inhibitors (TKIs) treatment.

 Median/ average overall survival with EGFR-TKIs range between 21.6 months – 30.9 months